Canon 1300D vs 1Ds Mark II

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS-1Ds Mark II are two digital cameras that were revealed to the public, respectively, in March 2016 and September 2004.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS-1Ds Mark II are two digital cameras that were announced, respectively, in March 2016 and September 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (1Ds Mark II) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 1Ds Mark II provides 16.6 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1300D has a resolution of 17.9 megapixels, whereas the 1Ds Mark II provides 16.6 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1300D vs Canon 1Ds Mark II
+Body comparison: Canon 1300D vs 1Ds Mark II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1Ds Mark II is considerably larger (89 percent) than the Canon 1300D.
 Moreover, the 1Ds Mark II is substantially heavier (151 percent) than the 1300D.
 It is noteworthy in this context that the 1Ds Mark II is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.